BookOfBeasts/Remove-Empty-Directories-Plus/README.md

 RED+ finds, displays, and deletes empty directories recursively below a given start folder.
 Furthermore, it allows you to create custom rules for keeping and deleting folders (e.g. treat directories with empty files as empty).

+### You use this software entirely at your own risk!
+I've been using versions of the original RED for many years, and this enhanced RED+ since July 2024 with no significant issues.
+But I offer no guarantee that it will work for you on your system.

 ## Features